Yogesh0610/phonepe-laravel/README.markdown

-# PhonePe Laravel Package
+# PhonePe API v2 Laravel Integration

-A Laravel package for integrating the PhonePe payment gateway, supporting both UAT and production environments.
+A Laravel package for integrating the **PhonePe API v2** payment gateway, developed by Yogesh Gupta.
+This is a standalone implementation designed to simplify **PhonePe payment gateway** integration in Laravel applications, supporting the **PhonePe checkout v2** API for secure and efficient transactions.

 ## Features

-- Initiate payments with PhonePe's checkout API.
+- Initiate payments using the **PhonePe API v2**.
-- Verify payment status.
+- Verify payment status with the **PhonePe checkout v2** endpoint.
 - Support for UAT and production environments.
-- Token caching for efficient API calls.
+- Token caching for efficient **PhonePe API v2** calls.
-- Laravel configuration and facade for easy integration.
+- Laravel configuration and facade for easy **Laravel PhonePe integration**.

 ## Requirements

-- PHP &gt;= 8.0
+- PHP &gt;= 8.1
-- Laravel 9.x, 10.x, or 11.x
+- Laravel 9.x, 10.x, 11.x, or 12.x
-- Composer

 ## Installation